hyperledger-labs/hyperledger-labs.github.io/labs/hyperledger-community-management-tools.md

 # Lab Name
-Hyperledger Community Tools
+Hyperledger Community Management Tools

 # Short Description
-Tools for the Hyperledger Community
+Hyperledger Community Management Tools

 # Scope of Lab
-This lab will contain tools that can be used by the Hyperledger Community, including:
+This lab will contain tools that can be used to manage and evaluate the Hyperledger Community, including:
 - project reporting tools
 - contributor statistic tools
 - contributor diversity tools